-The latest news, updates, information, and program interface for Approved Vendors are available on the ILSFA website: www.lllinoisSFA.com.ILSFA website.
+The latest news, updates, information, and program interface for Approved Vendors are available on the ILSFA website.
 This website provides an online portal for registration of ILSFA Approved Vendors.
 Once registered, Approved Vendors receive unique login credentials that provide access to resources, an individual project and performance dashboard, and a portal for submitting and tracking projects through completion.